2022 Laguna Woods shooting: Reactions

 Sheriff Barnes commended Cheng as a heroic figure who prevented the shooter from hurting more people.
 U.S. Representative Katie Porter, whose district includes Laguna Woods, also referred to an earlier shooting in Buffalo, New York and said, "This should not be our new normal.
 I will work hard to support the victims and their families."

-Taiwanese president Tsai Ing-wen condemned the shooting, and offered condolences to the victims.
+Taiwanese president Tsai Ing-wen condemned the shooting and offered condolences to the victims.
 She asked for representatives in the US to fly to California to offer assistance.
 Hsiao Bi-khim, Taiwan's de facto ambassador, posted on Twitter that she was "shocked and saddened by the fatal shooting" and would mourn with the Taiwanese-American community and victims' families.
 The Taiwanese Kuomintang also condemned the shooting.

-Some have blamed the incident on Beijing’s reunification rhetoric.
-In Taiwan, DPP legislator Lin Ching-yi attributed the shooting to “genocidal ideology”, and 60 civic groups called for countries around the world to designate the China Council for the Promotion of Peaceful National Reunification as a terrorist organization.
+Some have blamed the incident on Beijing's unification rhetoric.
+In Taiwan, DPP legislator Lin Ching-yi attributed the shooting to “genocidal ideology”, and 60 civic groups called for the designation of Chinese for Peaceful Unification as a terrorist organization.
+Although not necessarily the same group, the National Association for China's Peaceful Unification has been accused of at times extremist messaging by Michael Cole, a fellow at the Macdonald–Laurier Institute.
+Lev Nachman, a fellow at the Fairbank Center for Chinese Studies notes how the Presbyterian Church in Taiwan has supported independence since the 1970s but cautions against simplifying the shooting as China versus Taiwan.

 Wang Wenbin, a spokesperson for China's ministry of foreign affairs, said, "[W]e hope the US government can take action against its increasingly severe gun violence problem".
 Liu Pengyu, spokesperson for the Chinese Embassy in Washington, said, "We express our condolences to the victims and sincere sympathy to the bereaved families and the injured."

 On May 21, local elected officials and religious leaders gathered at the church to memorialize and honor the victims of the shooting.
 A moment of silence was held for Dr. Cheng.
 Representative Young Kim stated that there is no place in society for any type of hate and the community needed to stand together.

-In June, Representatives Katie Porter and Michelle Steel proposed a bill to award the Congressional Gold Medal to Cheng.
+In June 2022, Representatives Katie Porter and Michelle Steel proposed a bill to posthumously award the Congressional Gold Medal to Cheng.